scripts/ensure-tmp-symlink

 {{{ TARGET resolution

-identifies this project, so multiple projects on the same host do not
+multiple projects on one host do not collide.
+The shared-memory symlink lives

 }}}